charlesakinnurun/Weather-Forecast/README.md

 7. For each unique weather condition, what are the minimum, maximum, and average values of the pressure (press_kpa)?
 8. Show all records where the weather condition is 'Snow'.
 9. What is the average relative humidity (rel_hum) for each hour of the day?
-10. What is the highest temperature (temp_c) recorded in each year
+10. What is the highest temperature (temp_c) recorded in each year?
 #### What is the average temperature (temp_c) for each month?
 ```python
 import pandas as pd